Culture of Namibia: Family structure

-In Namibian, Most households are not nuclear families but contain other kin as well.
+In Namibia, most households are not nuclear families but contain other kin as well.
 The head of the household manages domestic finances, makes important decisions, and organizes productive activities.
 Parents receive substantial help with child-rearing from other family members.
 It is not unusual for children to live with other relatives if the parents have work obligations, the child needs to be closer to school, or a relative needs a child's help.
 Most boys and girls attend primary school, although sometimes they stay at home to help with the livestock or crops.

 Corporate kin groups are formed by ties traced through women (matrilineal), men (patrilineal), or both (bilateral), depending on ethnicity.
 These kin groups provide a support network for their members and control joint property, especially livestock; in the past, they also played significant roles in political and religious affairs.
 There has been a general shift from matrilineal to patrilineal.
 For example, wives and children in matrilineal communities can now assert rights to the property of deceased husbands and fathers, which has been traditionally inherited by the man's matrilineal relatives (his siblings and sisters' children).

 In a Namibian culture, the wealth of a family is measured by how much cattle it has, and families live a semi-nomadic life, following grazing and water sources for their livestock.
 In the rural communal areas, men and boys generally care for livestock, build and maintain homesteads, plow fields, and contribute some agricultural labor, while women and girls do most of the agricultural labor, food preparation, childcare, and household work.